alphagov/govuk-design-system/src/patterns/names/index.md

 - `given-name` for fields labelled 'First name' or 'Given name'
 - `family-name` for fields labelled 'Last name' or 'Family name'

-If you are working in production you’ll need to do this to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html).
+If you are working in production you’ll need to do this to meet [WCAG 2.2 success criterion 1.3.5 Identify input purpose](https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html).

 You will not normally need to use the `autocomplete` attribute in prototypes, as users will not generally be using their own devices.